saikat9312/shopping-app/README.md

 # Shopping Cart

 This is a basic e-commerce web app.
-Follow the below instructions to start the server.
+Follow the below instructions to start the api.

 # Getting Started with Create React App